Pridexs/pridexs.github.io/index.md

 \>

-I am a **Computer Scientist** student at UDESC, Santa Catarina, Brazil.
+I am a **Computer Science** student at UDESC, Santa Catarina, Brazil.
 I have also studied one year abroad at the Dublin Institute of Technology through the Science Without Borders programme.

 The areas that I am most interested are in high performance computing, computer networks, virtual machines, servers, game development, and theory of computation.